Definition and Examples of Form 1098

 Yes, businesses and lenders can e-file Form 1098.
-For tax year 2021, they must do so by March 31, 2022.
 The company must have access to software that generates a file according to the specifications in IRS Publication 1220.
 The IRS doesn’t provide a fill-in form option for businesses.

 Businesses may want to e-file rather than submit paper statements because filing Form 1098 electronically is typically easier and helps prevent mathematical errors while carrying info over to your Schedule A, Jackson said.